This site contains adult material. If you're underaged, please leave.

 Feeds?

 To read an RSS or Atom feed you can use a feed reader.
-Your email program (like Thunderbird ) or browser (Opera, Safari) might have one built in.
-If you don’t use any of those programs, I’d recommend Sage, a Firefox extension, so you can read all your feeds right in your browser and don’t need a separate program.
+Your email program (like Thunderbird, Outlook) or browser (FF, Opera, Safari and even IE nowadays) might have one built in.
+If you don’t use any of those programs, I’d recommend using a Firefox extension like Sage or Beatnik, so you can read all your feeds right in your browser and don’t need a separate program.

-Other alternatives include Blogblot that comes as either and Outlook or an Internet Explorer plugin.
+Other alternatives include Blogblot that comes as either an Outlook or an Internet Explorer plugin.
+The Sidebar in Windows Vista comes with a feed reading gadget, and similarly there are lots of OS X dashboard widgets that read feeds.

-Alternatively, you can get a free account at Google Reader (if you use gmail, you’ll already have and account), Newsgator, Weblogs.com, Bloglines or a similar service and read your collected feeds there.
-All these services allow you to build a personal collection of feeds, and read them online.
+Alternatively, you can get a (free) account at an online reader such as Google Reader (if you use gmail, you’ll already have and account), Newsgator, Weblogs.com, Bloglines or a similar service and read your collected feeds there.
+(If you have your own web space, I can really recommend Gregarius.)
+All these services allow you to build a personal collection of feeds, and read them online, similar to the way you read webmail.
+They work very similar to the feed readers listed above, but since they are web-based you don’t have to install anything and can access your collection from any computer.
+Downside is that you’re depended on third party (who will probably use ads to pay for their expenses), instead of downloading the feeds yourself directly from the source.

-NB: These options work great if you’re behind a firewall that blocks sites deemed too wicked for you to read by your government (or your employer…), because by letting one of these online feed readers parse the blocked sites’ feeds, you don’t need to access them yourself.
+NB: These online readers work great if you’re behind a firewall that blocks sites deemed too wicked for you to read by your government (or your employer…), because by letting one of these online feed readers parse the blocked sites’ feeds, you don’t need to access them yourself.

+Most blogs have some way of including feeds.
 If you have a LiveJournal account, you can add a feed as a friend.
 They call feeds ‘syndicated accounts’ over at LiveJournal, and if you have (a friend with) a Paid or Permanent Account, you can create a new syndicated account here, which will display the feed items as entries.
-You can then add this account to your friends, so the feed items (= title, summary and link to new fics) will appear on your friends page.
+You can then add this account to your friends, so the feed items (= title, summary and link to new fics/pics) will appear on your friends page.

-Many portal sites offer their members personalized portal pages (like for example iGoogle, My Yahoo!, My MSN or My AOL).
+Many search engine or portal sites offer their members personalized portal pages or homepages (like for example iGoogle, My Yahoo!, My MSN or My AOL).
 There you can add an RSS feed so it shows up in the same kind of block as for example the news, or the weather, or your stocks.
 In fact, these news blocks you see also get their information from a feed.

-Modern browsers (we recommend Firefox 2.0) will ask you if you want to subscribe to a feed, and give you several options to do so including these portals, as soon as you click the feed link, but you may have to add them manually.
+Modern browsers (we recommend Firefox) will ask you if you want to subscribe to a feed, and give you several options to do so including these portals, as soon as you click the feed link, but you may have to add them manually.

 For iGoogle, click ‘Add stuff’ on your Google homepage, or ‘Make it my own’ if it’s your first change.
-Then click ‘add by URL’ (to the right of the search box at the top of the screen), and enter the URL of the feed you want to use.
+Then click ‘add feed or gadget’ (bottom of the left-hand menu), and enter the URL of the feed you want to use.
 Google also offers an online RSS reader called Google Reader (see above).

-For MyYahoo, click on ‘Add content’, then on ‘Add RSS by URL’ (to the right of the ‘Find’ button) and enter the URL of the desired feed.
+For MyYahoo, click on ‘Add content’ (look for the green plus sign), then on ‘Add RSS feed’ (to the right of the ‘I’m done’ button) and enter the URL of the desired feed.
+After the feed has been added, click the cogwheel button next to it to edit preferences such as number of items, or headline only/headline + summary view.

 If you have trouble with any other portal sites, email us and we’ll see what we can do.